rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 ## bundler news

-This month bundler and [bundler.io](bundler.io) got an array of documentation fixes / updates, due in large part to our new bundler contributor [@colby-swandale(https://github.com/colby-swandale).
+This month bundler and [bundler.io](bundler.io) got an array of documentation fixes / updates, due in large part to our new bundler contributor [@colby-swandale](https://github.com/colby-swandale).
+We got a [Request For Comments](https://github.com/bundler/rfcs) repo, inspired by the one utilized by [Rust](https://www.rust-lang.org/en-US/).

 ## rubygems.org news